Tom Frieden: CDC, New York City Department of Health, WHO, 1990–2002

 From 1990 to 1992, Frieden worked as an Epidemic Intelligence Service officer assigned by CDC in New York City.
 From 1992 to 1996, he was assistant commissioner of health and director of the New York City Department of Health and Mental Hygiene, Bureau of Tuberculosis Control, fostering public awareness and helping to improve city, state and federal public funding for TB control.
-The New York City epidemic was controlled rapidly, reducing overall incidence by nearly half and cutting multidrug-resistant tuberculosis by 80%.
+The New York City epidemic was controlled rapidly, reducing overall incidence by nearly half and cutting multidrug-resistant tuberculosis by 80 percent.
 The city's program became a model for tuberculosis control nationally and globally.

 From 1995 to 2001, Frieden worked as a technical advisor for the World Bank, health and population offices.

 From 1996 to 2002, Frieden worked in India, as a medical officer for the World Health Organization on loan from the CDC.
-He helped the government of India implement the Revised National Tuberculosis Control Program.
-The program's 2008 status report estimated that the nationwide program resulted in 8 million treatments and 1.4 million lives saved.
-While in India, Frieden worked to establish a network of Indian physicians to help India's state and local governments implement the program and helped the Tuberculosis Research Center in Chennai, India, establish a program to monitor the impact of tuberculosis control services.
+He supported Dr. Khatri and the government of India to implement the Revised National Tuberculosis Control Program.
+In 2001 he was offered the post of Commissioner of Health of New York City.
+Before his departure at the end of 2001, the programme had treated around 800,000 million patients.
+Rapid expansion occurred after his departure and the program's 2008 status report estimated that the nationwide program resulted in 8 million treatments and 1.4 million lives saved.
+While in India, Frieden and Khatri worked to establish a network of Indian physicians to help India's state and local governments implement the program and helped the Tuberculosis Research Center in Chennai, India, establish a program to monitor the impact of tuberculosis control services.

 New York City Health Commissioner, 2002 to 2009

 Frieden served as Commissioner of Health of the City of New York from 2002 to 2009.
 At the time of his appointment, the agency employed 6,000 staff and had an annual budget of $1.6 billion.
 During Frieden's tenure as Commissioner, the Health Department expanded the collection and use of epidemiological data, launching an annual Community Health Survey and the nation's first community-based Health and Nutrition Examination Survey.

+New York City's life expectancy at birth increased by 3 years, from 77.9 years in 2001 to 80.9 years in 2010, a faster increase than the national average.